Capibara-/kickstart-first-steps/Staging.md

 	* `sane.log` does not.
 	* Requests are in `service_name_requests.log`.
 	* Experiment results are in `service_name_wix.bi`.
+* In order to see NewRelic tracing for staging servers switch the NewRelic account (in the dashboard) to `WixStaging` and find the server and artifact you want to log.
+Some artifact names are appended with the server name so if a specific server is not found for a common artifact (or one you know is installed) try to find an artifact named `original-artifact-nameSTAGING_SERVER_NAME`.

 ### Useful Links
 * https://kb.wixpress.com/display/system/Staging+git+repositories